NinjaWeedle/CEPORT/README.txt

 Only correctly formatted Text( commands will be converted.

-Also, this doesn't work right if you have a Text command followed by more text commands on the same line separated by ":", as only the first Text command on a line is modified.
+Also, this doesn't work right if on the same line you have a Text command followed by more text commands on the same line separated by ":", as only the first Text command on a line is modified.

+COMMANDS THAT ARE MODIFIED:

+Text( (Including large font)
+Pxl-On(
+Pxl-Off(
+Pxl-Change(
+Pxl-Test(

 REQUIREMENTS:

 Celtic III MUST be installed!
-The program you want to convert must be in RAM and unlocked
+The program you want to convert must be in RAM and unlocked.